TwilightWingsStudio/SSE-Legacy/STYLE.md

 ```

 ### Coding standarts - Methods and Functions
-- Method body braces should ALWAYS be on separate line!
+- Method body braces should ALWAYS be on the separate line!

 ```C
 // WRONG